baoqger/chrisbao/source/_posts/understand-http1-1-client-golang.md

     // omit some code
 }
 ```
+Note that by default the HTTP protocol version is set to 1.1.
+If you want to send HTTP2 request, then you need other solutions, and I'll write about it in other articles.

 Next, `Do` method is called which delegates the work to the private `do` method.

 ```golang